johnfairh/site/ruby_swiftpm.md

 Case (2) may be symlinks from a case (3) install but regular users will not know the origin.

-Linux package install seems to actually both provide and install a `pkgconfig` file.
+Linux package install & macOS Homebrew actually both provide and install a `pkgconfig` file.
 Nothing else does.
 Because native Ruby splits its include files over two directories, the **only** 'just works' options are:
 1. Target the macOS system default Ruby with the single-directory Xcode headers;
-2. Target the non-managed Linux ruby of some specific version and require `pkgconfig` to be working.
+2. Target the non-managed Ruby of some specific version and require `pkgconfig` to be working.

 All other configs + platforms will need at minimum `-Xcc -I` passed to deal with the `ruby/config.h` directory.